SirHexa10t/CLICKER-Cultivator/README.md

 CLICKER Cultivator is still undergoing its own early cultivation phase.

-See its current status and meditate on how wondrous the world is, for even this small project might one day become great.
+See its current status and meditate on how wonderous the world is, for even this small project might one day become great.

-TODO - consider replacing K:
-Kitten / Kraken
-Knotted
-Kawaii
-Kelp
-Knuckles
-Kool-aid man
-Knowledgable / Knowing / Keen

-And maybe replace "Revolving" with "Rank" to complete the item-name